decentraland/old-documentation/_posts/sdk-reference/2018-01-21-scene-content-guide.md

 ## Entity positioning

-All entities can have a position, a rotation and a scale.
+All entities can have a *position*, a *rotation* and a *scale*.
 These can be easily set as components, as shown below:

 {% raw %}
 ```tsx